xfce-mirror/thunar-volman/README.md

 Thunar-volman is an extension for the Thunar File Manager, which enables automatic management of removable drives and media.
-For example, if thunar-volman is installed and configured properly, and you plug in your digitcal camera, it will automatically spawn your preferred photo application and import the new pictures from your camera.
+For example, if thunar-volman is installed and configured properly, and you plug in your digital camera, it will automatically spawn your preferred photo application and import the new pictures from your camera.

 It was designed to look and behave similar to gnome-volume-manager to get